Back to Guides

 Chapter 01

-What this page should resolve for U.S. taxpayers
+What this page should resolve for U.S. investors

-This tax owner page exists to organize the decision layer, not to replace individualized tax advice.
-Americans evaluating the Portugal Golden Visa usually need clarity on PFIC exposure, FATCA and FBAR reporting, treaty framing, Form 8621 implications, and when a U.S. CPA should be involved before a fund or structure is selected.
+This financial owner page exists to organize the decision layer, not to replace individualized financial advice.
+Americans evaluating the Portugal Golden Visa usually need clarity on PFIC exposure, FATCA and FBAR reporting, treaty framing, Form 8621 implications, and when a U.S. financial advisor should be involved before a fund or structure is selected.

-The strongest tax page should therefore make the major categories of exposure legible before the reader dives into the narrower support pages.
+The strongest financial page should therefore make the major categories of exposure legible before the reader dives into the narrower support pages.

-A practical U.S.-investor tax framework before the route moves forward
+A practical U.S.-investor financial framework before the route moves forward

 PFIC / Form 8621

-Fund structures can trigger reporting and tax consequences that materially change the attractiveness of the route.
+Fund structures can trigger reporting and financial consequences that materially change the attractiveness of the route.

 Bank accounts and foreign holdings create reporting questions that belong near the start of planning, not after documents are signed.